andrea2702/andrea2702/README.md

 🔭 I’m looking to collaborate on robotics research projects

+💬 You can see more about me [here](https://web-page-cv-ten.vercel.app/)

 📫 Reach me out: asalcedo2702@gmail.com
 <!--
 **andrea2702/andrea2702** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.